 Morphine is a painkiller prescribed for acute, chronic or long-lasting pain.
 The seedpod of the poppy plant produces morphine, which can be manipulated into opium or heroin.
-These naturally-derived substances are called opiates, while their synthetic counterparts are called opioids.
+These substances are called opiates, or opioids.
 Morphine can be manufactured into pills or solutions (liquid) for medical use.
 Misuse of morphine and other prescription opiates can result in dependency, abuse and addiction.

 Like any prescription medication, morphine may cause side effects even when taking it correctly.
 The following morphine side effects are common:

 Morphine use crosses the line into abuse and even addiction when it is misused.
 Misuse includes taking excessive doses of morphine or altering the way you ingest it, such as cutting the pills in half.
 If your current morphine dosage is not providing effective relief, it is important to talk to your doctor about what to do, instead of self-medicating with additional doses.

 There are serious risks to morphine misuse.
 It is illegal to share, give away or sell morphine because of its dangerous medical consequences.
 Prescriptions are filled based on medical history and physical condition, and there is a high risk of a life-threatening overdose when taking another person’s morphine prescription.